 Maybe you can relate.
 Are you feeling like the people of Israel right now?
 Is life overwhelming and unbearable?

-A few years ago, I stood in a similar place as the Jews did.
+A few years ago, I stood in a similar place.
 I needed to rebuild my world.
 I found myself with a broken marriage and a broken heart, and I began to look for another home, a new start, and a fresh perspective.
 I had to choose to either live in ruin or slowly rebuild my life, one brick at a time.

 Sometimes, you need to gain perspective on your situation, especially in the midst of tragedy, heartache, selfishness, or a sense of hopelessness.
 You need to reflect, to sit quietly, and to determine healthy changes in your personal life.
 This process allows you to re-build your character, acknowledging that you have worth in God’s eyes.

 Nehemiah 6:16 says, “On the twenty-fifth day of the month Elul, the wall was completely rebuilt.
 It had taken fifty-two days.”
-It happened to them, and it can happen to you, too!
+It happened for them, and it can happen for you, too!